How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 The marriage report form (혼인신고서): field by field

-Here is what each section asks for, and where foreign residents most often make mistakes.
+Here is what each section asks for.

 Section 1: Names and registration numbers of both parties